A way of seeing

 The reflection of ourselves

-I have no hesitation in calling the current world the anthropocene.
-There are many natural forces which we are powerless in the face of, however they have in some sense always been present, what defines this epoch in the natural history of the world is the every present fingerprint of humanity.
+I have no hesitation in calling the current world the Anthropocene.
+There are many natural forces that we are powerless in the face of, however, they have in some sense always been present, what defines this epoch in the natural history of the world is the ever-present fingerprint of humanity.

 We might forgive our less sophisticated ancestors for this, or even tribal people today.
 They do not have access to the vast array of scientific and philosophical understanding we have now.
 Aboriginal Australians may have burned the forest in which the last large wombat lived, knowing full well what they were doing, but I think it far more likely they were just "innocently engaged" in their daily business.